agentmorris/und-ducks/README.md

 #### und-ducks-data-import.py

 * Match images to annotation files
-* Read the original annotations in Pascal VOX format
+* Read the original annotations in Pascal VOC format
 * Convert to COCO format
 * Do a bunch of miscellaneous consistency checking